Kaiser-Frazer: History

-The company was founded on 25 July, 1945, and in 1946 Kaiser-Frazer displayed prototypes of their two new cars at the Waldorf Astoria Hotel in New York City.
-The Kaiser was of an advanced front-wheel drive design, while the Frazer was an upscale, conventional rear-wheel drive car.
+The company was founded on 25 July 1945, and in 1946 Kaiser-Frazer displayed prototypes of their two new cars at the Waldorf Astoria Hotel in New York City.
+The Kaiser had an advanced front-wheel drive design, while the Frazer was an upscale, conventional rear-wheel drive car.
 However, production costs and development time constraints prevented the front-wheel drive design from entering production, so the new 1947 model year Kaiser and Frazer sedans shared their bodies and power-trains.
 Being some of the first newly designed cars on the market while the "Big Three" were still marketing their pre-war designs, the Kaisers and Frazers made an exciting entrance.
 Kaiser and Frazer continued to share bodies and engines through 1950 with different exterior and interior trim.

-Henry Kaiser had no automotive marketing experience; But Joseph Frazer did, having held various positions with Packard, GM, Chrysler, and Willys-Overland.
+Henry Kaiser had no automotive marketing experience, but Joseph Frazer had held positions with Packard, GM, Chrysler, and Willys-Overland.
 Kaiser believed in pressing forward in the face of adversity, while Frazer was more pragmatic.
-As the market for Kaiser-Frazer products slowed in 1949 with the introduction of new designs from the Big Three, Kaiser pushed for more production, creating an oversupply of cars that took until mid-1950 to sell.
-Kaiser and Frazer had repeated disagreements on how aggressive production should be until, finally, Joseph Frazer left the company in 1951 and the Frazer nameplate was dropped after a short 10,000 unit production run in 1951 that used up the remaining inventory of the 1949-50 bodies.
+As the market for Kaiser-Frazer products slowed in 1949 with the introduction of new designs from the Big Three, Kaiser pushed to increase production, creating an oversupply that took until mid-1950 to sell.
+Kaiser and Frazer had repeated disagreements over production until, finally, Joseph Frazer left the company in 1951 and the Frazer nameplate was dropped after a short 10,000 unit production run in 1951 that used up the remaining inventory of the 1949–50 bodies.

 In 1953, the Kaiser-Frazer Corporation was renamed Kaiser Motors Corporation and continued building passenger cars through 1955.
-In 1955 Kaiser Motors Corporation had another name change as it became a holding company for the major assets of the Henry J. Kaiser Company.
-The business now operated as Kaiser Industries and established a very broad base of business activities including a group of television stations.
+In 1955 Kaiser Motors Corporation had another name change to Kaiser Industries when it became a holding company for the major assets of the Henry J. Kaiser Company.
+The business then established a very broad base of activities, including a group of television stations.

-In 1953, Kaiser bought the ailing Willys-Overland company for US$63,381,175 and merged the Kaiser and Willys operations under the name Kaiser-Willys Corporation.
-The decision was then made to exit the passenger car market, which was accomplished at the end of the 1955 model year.
+In 1953, Kaiser bought the Willys-Overland company for US$63,381,175 and merged the Kaiser and Willys operations under the name Kaiser-Willys Corporation.
+The company left the passenger car market at the end of the 1955 model year.

 By 1956, Willys Motors built only utility vehicles, many for export, and was turning a healthy profit as a company 100% owned by Kaiser Industries Corporation.
-This operation (which included stakes in Willys-Overland du Brasil and Industrias Kaiser Argentina) Became Kaiser Jeep Corporation in 1963 and remained 100% owned by Kaiser Industries.
-During the period 1969-1970 Kaiser-Jeep Corporation was sold to American Motors Corporation through purchase of certain assets and assumption of certain liabilities by AMC.
-In 1985 American Motors was sold to the Chrysler Corporation in a lock-stock-barrel (acquiring all assets and assuming all liabilities of American Motors) transaction.
+This operation (which included stakes in Willys-Overland du Brasil and Industrias Kaiser Argentina) became Kaiser Jeep Corporation in 1963 and remained 100% owned by Kaiser Industries.
+In 1970 Kaiser-Jeep Corporation was sold to American Motors Corporation through purchase of certain assets and assumption of certain liabilities by AMC.
+In 1987 American Motors was sold to the Chrysler Corporation in a lock-stock-barrel (acquiring all assets and assuming all liabilities of American Motors) transaction.